WonderingGodling/My-Mind-Space/src/site/notes/Uni/2/5BM047 Principles of disease investigation in medical microbiology/Principles Of Disease Investigation In Medical Microbiology.md

 - Sometimes are seen can live as mucosal commensal
 #### C. parapsilosis
 - Can produce both yeast & pseudohyphae in culture
-- These are commonly associated with septicemia in neonates, catheter associated candidaemia,
+- These are commonly associated with septicemia in neonates, catheter associated candidaemia
 - Niche: skin & environment
 #### C. krusei
 - Can grow as a yeast & pseudohyphae